-If your goal is to attract new visitors and grow your audience, you should start by trying to grow non branded search traffic comes to your website using keywords that do not include anything related to your brand.
-In order to attract this type of traffic to your website, you need to first determine the keywords you want your website to rank for in the search engines.
-You can then start to rank for those keywords by building backlinks with anchor text that includes some variation of those keywords that you want to rank for.
+Whereas branded anchor text highlights your business name over a link, non-branded search traffic comes to your website using keywords that do not include anything related to your brand.
+In order to attract non-branded traffic to your website you need to first determine the keywords you want your website to rank for in the search engines.
+Then, you can start to rank for those keywords by building backlinks with anchor text that includes some variation of the target keywords that you want to rank for.

 In this example above there are two hyperlinks with anchor text.
-The example of anchor text is “Chicago and SEO” and the second example is “website audit”
+The example of anchor text is “Chicago and SEO” and the second example is “website audit.”

 Having a strong and diverse set of anchor text in your backlink profile is an essential component to modern SEO.
 Google has put a strong emphasis on the diversity of your of your profile and the quality of your backlinks.